Tuu languages: Languages

 The ǃKwi (ǃUi) branch of South Africa is moribund, with only one language extant, Nǁng, and that with only one elderly speaker. ǃKwi languages were once widespread across South Africa; the most famous, ǀXam, was the source of the modern national motto of that nation, /ǃke eː ǀxarra ǁke/.

 The Taa branch of Botswana is more robust, though it also has only one surviving language, ǃXóõ, with 2,500 speakers.

 Because many of the Tuu languages became extinct with little record, there is considerable confusion as to which of their many names represented separate languages or even dialects.
-The term "Vaal-Orange" was once used for ǂUngkue (formerly spoken at the confluence of the Vaal and Orange Rivers) combined with several of the Eastern lects, which have since been separated.
+The term "Vaal-Orange" was once used for ǂUngkue (formerly spoken at the confluence of the Vaal and Orange Rivers) combined with several of the Eastern lects, such as Seroa, ǁKuǁʼe, and Boshof, which have since been separated.

 There were presumably additional Tuu languages.
 Westphal studied a Taa variety variously rendered ǀŋamani, ǀnamani, Ngǀamani, ǀŋamasa.
 It is apparently now extinct.
 Bleek recorded another now-extinct variety, which she labeled 'S5', in the town of Khakhea; it is known in the literature as Kakia.
 Another in the Nossop area (labeled 'S4a') is known as Xaitia, Khatia, Katia, Kattea.
 Vaalpens, ǀKusi, and ǀEikusi evidently refer to the same variety as Xatia.
 Westphal (1971) lists them both as Nǀamani dialects, though Köhler lists only Khatia and classifies it as ǃKwi.
+They are classified as members of the Taa dialect cluster by Güldemann (2008).